-- 11.1 Trainers should be committed to their own personal and professional development. - 11.2 Trainers should monitor their work via appropriate levels of supervision and consultation. - 11.3 Trainers should work within the limits of their knowledge, skills and health. - 11.4 Trainers should develop their cultural education in order to encourage and appreciate a wide spectrum of differences in their trainees. - 11.5 Trainers should be committed to developing their capacity for self awareness, especially with regard to prejudices, so that they become increasingly able to value difference and diversity.
+- 11.1 Trainers should be committed to their own personal and professional development. - 11.2 Trainers should monitor their work via appropriate levels of supervision and consultation. - 11.3 Trainers should work within the limits of their knowledge, skills and health. - 11.4 Trainers should develop their cultural education and are encouraged to appreciate the differences and intersectionality of their trainees. - 11.5 Trainers should be committed to developing their capacity for self awareness, especially with regard to prejudices and unconscious bias, so that they become increasingly able to value difference, diversity and intersectionality.